spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/account-management/password-blocklist.md

     ```

 3. Use the `curl` command below to remove passwords from the password blocklist.
 Replace the URL with the custom domain
-    URL you assigned to Palette VerteX or use the IP address.
-Ensure you replace the `TOKEN` value with the value you
+    URL you assigned to Palette or use the IP address.
+Ensure you replace the `TOKEN` value with the value you assigned
-    assigned to the shell variable.
+    to the shell variable.

     ```bash
-    curl --location --request DELETE 'https://vertex.example.com/v1/sys/passwords' \
+    curl --location --request DELETE 'https://palette.example.com/v1/sys/passwords' \
     --header "Authorization: $TOKEN" \
     --header 'Content-Type: application/json' \
     --data '{